 Ge 211.
 Applied Geophysics II.
 Units to be arranged.
 Prerequisite: instructor’s permission.
 Intensive geophysical field experience in either marine or continental settings.
 Marine option will include participation in a student training cruise, with several weeks aboard a geophysical research vessel, conducting geophysical measurements (multibeam bathymetry, gravity, magnetics, and seismics), and processing and interpreting the data.
 Supporting lectures and problem sets on the theoretical basis of the relevant geophysical techniques and the tectonic background of the survey area will occur before and during the training cruise.
 The course might be offered in a similar format in other isolated situations.
 The course will be scheduled only when opportunities arise and this usually means that only six months’ notice can be given.
 Auditing not permitted.
 Class may be taken more than once.
 Instructors: Stock, Clayton, Gurnis.

 Ge 212.
 Thermodynamics of Geological Systems.
 9 units (3-0-6); first term.
 Prerequisites: Either Ch 21 abc, Ge 115 a, or equivalents.
 Chemical thermodynamics as applied to geological and geochemical problems.
 Classical thermodynamics, including stability criteria, homogeneous and heterogeneous equilibria, equilibria subject to generalized constraints, equations of state, ideal and non-ideal solutions, redox systems, and electrolyte conventions.
 Brief discussion of statistical foundations and an introduction to the thermodynamics of irreversible processes.
-Given in alternate years; not offered 2012–13.
+Instructor: Asimow.
+Given in alternate years; offered 2013–14.

 Ge 215.
 Topics in Advanced Petrology.
 12 units (4-0-8); first term.
 Prerequisite: Ge 115 ab or instructor’s permission.
 Lectures, readings, seminars, and/or laboratory studies in igneous or metamorphic petrology, paragenesis, and petrogenesis.
 The course may cover experimental, computational, or analytical methods.
 Format and content are flexible according to the needs of the students.
-Given in alternate years; not offered 2012–13.
+Instructor: Asimow.
+Given in alternate years; not offered 2013–14.

 CE/Ge/ME 222.
 Earthquake Source Processes, Debris Flows, and Soil Liquefaction: Physics-based Modeling of Failure in Granular Media.
 6 units (2-0-4); third term.
 For course description, see Civil Engineering.

 Ge 232.
 Chemistry of the Solar System.
 9 units (3-0-6); first term.
 Prerequisites: instructor’s permission.
 The isotopic and elemental compositions of extraterrestrial materials provide clues to conditions, events, and processes during the formation of the solar system.
 Specific topics include: solar elemental and isotopic compositions; chronology from short-lived nuclei; the unique role of volatile elements; pre-solar grains from meteorites; chondritic meteorite components as clues to solar nebula and asteroid evolution; interplanetary and comet coma dust; asteroidal igneous rocks; overview of lunar materials.
-Given in alternate years; offered 2012-13.
 Instructor: Burnett.
+Given in alternate years; not offered 2013–14.

 Ge/Bi 244.
 Paleobiology Seminar.
 6 units (3-0-3); third term.
 Critical reviews and discussion of classic investigations and current research in paleoecology, evolution, and biogeochemistry.
 Instructor: Kirschvink.

 Ge/Bi 246.
 Molecular Geobiology Seminar.
 6 units (2-0-4); second term.
 Recommended preparation: ESE/Bi 166.
 Critical reviews and discussion of classic papers and current research in microbiology and geomicrobiology.
 As the topics will vary from year to year, it may be taken multiple times.
-Given in alternate years; not offered 2012–13.
+Not offered 2013–14.

 Ge 261.
 Advanced Seismology.
 9 units (3-0-6); third term.
 Continuation of Ge 162 with special emphasis on particular complex problems; includes generalizations of analytical methods to handle nonplanar structures and methods of interfacing numerical-analytical codes in two and three dimensions; construction of Earth models using tomographic methods and synthetics.
 Requires a class project.
 Instructor: Helmberger.